paulsonkoly/calc/Readme.md

 Equality check works with any type.
 A function does not equal anything even itself.
 Arithmetic operations and relational operations work on numbers, an expression containing only integers results in integer (or error), an expression containing a float results in a float.
 Relational operations work both on numbers, booleans and strings.
 Logic operations work on booleans, and using bitwise logic on integers.
 Bit shifts work with integers only.

-Arrays are dynamic container of any type.
+Arrays are dynamic containers of any type.

     funs = [ ["+", (a, b) -> a+b ], ["-", (a, b) -> a - b ] ]
     >  [["+", function], ["-", function]]